A Garden in Cornwall

 Purchase from Amazon

-I loved this book so much, I wish I had read the whole series but A Garden In Cornwall worked just fine as a standalone.
+I loved this book so much, I wish I had read the whole series.
+However, A Garden In Cornwall worked just fine as a standalone.

 The main characters Matt and Julianne are anticipating a new arrival but are dismayed to hear that their rented cottage is to be sold.
 Matt is pursuing his dream career as a landscape gardener and his first challenge is to restore the mysterious secret gardens at nearby Penwill Hall.
 Julianne is determined to discover the truth behind the forgotten garden so that Matt can plan an authentic restoration.
 She goes out of her way to find a link to the gardens and uncover its former beauty.

-Back at Cliff’s House, a new housekeeper, Mrs. Norbit has arrived, and she is determined to whip Cliff House and everyone in it into shape.
+Back at Cliff’s House, a new housekeeper, Mrs. Norbit has arrived.
+She is determined to whip Cliff House and everyone in it into shape.
 I loved how everyone was secretly scared of her, (including the owners) and giggled at her colour coded cleaning sponges!

 Would we get to see a softer side of the new housekeeper?
 Will Matt and Julianne find a new home before the baby is born?
 Are the secrets of the lost gardens uncovered?

-I really enjoyed this book, there was so much going on, characters rich in personality, history, mystery and a wheelbarrow full of love!
+I really enjoyed A Garden In Cornwall, there were characters rich in personality, history, mystery and a wheelbarrow full of love!

 Thank you to Rachel’s Random Resources and Laura Briggs for providing me with a copy of the book which I have reviewed honestly.